dipperalbel/llm_etl_pipeline/README.md

     * **Prompt Engineering:** User and system prompts for the LLMs are dynamically generated using a `Jinja2` template.
     * **Structured Output:** The LLM's raw output is then parsed using a `PydanticJsonParser`.
 This ensures that the extracted data conforms to a predefined schema, enabling robust validation and easy integration into subsequent processes.
 However, there is not a well defined fallback method in case of ValidationError caused by the parser.
     * **Iterative Accumulation:** This batch processing, prompting, and parsing cycle is repeated for all filtered paragraphs, and the results are accumulated to form the complete extracted dataset for the document.

+* **Local LLM Models:** We utilized `phi4:14b` primarily for extracting monetary information and `gemma3:27b` for processing consortium-related table data.

 ### Data Extraction Flow and Temporary Storage